Tip Plasty

 Surgical tip plasty is similar to that of standard rhinoplasty surgery.
 The primary difference is that the procedure is less extensive.
 Some patients only require reshaping the tip of the nose and no structural changes to the rest of their nose.
 To achieve this, the surgeon repositions and reshapes the cartilages in the nasal tip according to the specific deformities of the patient.

 For patients with pointy nose tips, the surgeon takes cartilage from other areas to add volume.
 This cartilage might come from the septum or from other areas like the ears or ribs.
 If the nasal tip rotates upward or droops, the surgeon might need to rotate the nasal tip to achieve a more desirable angle.
+This, however, is considered rhinoplasty, not tip plasty.

 Why You Might Need Revision Tip Plasty